 Oscoda Township Volunteer Fire Department Overview

 The Oscoda Township Volunteer Fire Department consists of thirty volunteers from the Oscoda/AuSable communities.
 The command structure of the Fire Department includes the Chief, Assistant Chief, Captain and two Lieutenants.
-The Oscoda Fire Department has a main station located in the downtown business district of Oscoda.
+The Oscoda Fire Department has the main station located in the downtown business district of Oscoda.

 The Oscoda Fire Department provides complete fire and rescue protection for the Townships of Oscoda, AuSable and contracts for part of Wilber Township.
-Members of the Oscoda Fire Department are highly trained in the areas of fire fighting, vehicle extrication, hazardous materials, arson investigation, first aid and CPR, aircraft crash rescue, fire prevention, forest fire operations and fire prevention techniques.
+Members of the Oscoda Fire Department are highly trained in the areas of fire fighting, vehicle extrication, hazardous materials, arson investigation, first aid and CPR, aircraft crash rescue, fire prevention, forest fire operations, and fire prevention techniques.

-The Fire Department has recently obtained a snowmobile and rescue sled and provide snow-mobile rescue for all of Iosco County.
+The Fire Department has recently obtained a snowmobile and rescue sled and provides snow-mobile rescue for all of Iosco County.
 The Oscoda Fire Department is involved in a Mutual Aid Agreement with all surrounding Fire Departments including Alcona County.

 The Oscoda Fire Department participates in a yearly fire prevention program with the School District including Fire Department Volunteers attending the schools every fall with fire prevention materials and safety information.

 Thank you to all of our volunteers!

 Emergency Dispatch Services